Type A algebraic coherence conjecture of Pappas and Rapoport: Introduction

-The affine Grassmannians $\aGr_b$ admit degeneration into the complete flag variety $\aFl$.
-More precisely, there exists a family over $\bA^1$ such that the general fiber is isomorphic to $\aGr_b$ and the special fiber is isomorphic to $\aFl$ (see \cite{Ga01,Go10,Zhu17,AB24}).
-The family is defined for arbitrary group, but in the type $A$ case it admits a very concrete description in terms of lattices \cite{Zhu17,AR}.
+The affine Grassmannians $\aGr_b$ admit degeneration to the complete flag variety $\aFl$.
+More precisely, there exists a family over $\bA^1$ whose general fiber is isomorphic to $\aGr_b$ and the special fiber is isomorphic to $\aFl$ (see \cite{Ga01,Go10,Zhu17,AB24}).
+The family is defined for arbitrary groups, but in type $A$ it admits a very concrete description in terms of lattices \cite{Zhu17,AR}.
 If one considers a subfamily whose general fiber is the Schubert variety $X_\la$, then the special fiber is identified with a union of Schubert subvarieties $Y_w$ inside the affine flag variety $\aFl$ \cite{Zhu14,Go01,PRS13}.
 The varieties $Y_w$ are labeled by the elements of the so-called admissible set $\mathcal{A}_\la$, which is a cardinality $|W|$ subset of the extended affine Weyl group ($W=S_n$ is the finite Weyl group).
-We note that $Y_w$ are in general not invariant with respect to the whole current algebra, but admit an action of the Iwahori subalgebra $\fI$.
+We note that $Y_w$ are, in general, not invariant with respect to the whole current algebra, but admit an action of the Iwahori subalgebra $\fI$.